Ignia707/WebTech/README.md

+# Web Tech Lab
+*Contains works in Web Technologies lab*

-# Resume and CV
+## Lab 1: Resume and CV
-Contains version history of resume and CV
+*Recorded versions of resume and CV *